 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

 Additional Requirements (All Applicants)

-Please note that you will be asked to fill in a supplementary information form as part of the application process for this programme.
-This form is available to view here Supplementary Questions for the Online MSc Occupational Health CKX50
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following questions: